 Talking of EQ options, the JLab JBuds comes with three preset equalizer options.
 These are JLabs’s signature sound, Balanced and Bass Boost.
 Most of our testing was done with the JLab Balanced EQ setting.
 However, switching to the other equalizer options does make a difference.
 The Bass Boost EQ sounds as the name suggests, putting more emphasis on the low end.
 The signature EQ tries to boost both the bass and treble altogether.
 The balanced mode works to keep everything neutral.
 However, we did notice that even in balanced EQ, the bass is still emphasized.
 The overall sound quality of the JBuds is great for gym goers, however, for analytical listeners, you might want to look for another earbud, much like the Bose SoundSport Free which we liked.

-Most true wireless earbuds come in round buds design like the Jabra Elite 65t or SoundSport Free, while others like the Airpods have stems that extend down from the ears.
-However, Plantronics took a different approach with the design of the BackBeat FIT 3100.
+Most true wireless earbuds come in round buds design like the Jabra Elite 65t or SoundSport Free, while others like the Airpods (see also Raycon earbuds vs. airpods here) have stems that extend down from the ears.
+However, the company Plantronics (which is also known for making the best headsets for truck drivers) took a different approach with the design of their BackBeat FIT 3100.
 These true wireless earbuds have silicone hooks that keep the earbuds secure.
 The hooks keep the earbuds stable when working out making Plantronics BackBeat FIT 3100 a good match for runners or other outdoor sporting activities.

 The Plantronics BackBeat FIT 3100 is made from plastic, rubber, and metal.
 The design looks and feels sturdy which is suitable for a sports or workout earbud.
 The earbuds which are available in black and metallic blue feature long rubber hooks which keep the headphone from falling off.
 Aside from that, soft rubber wings (red-orangey) that not only cover the earbud’s speakers but also provide a secure fit and channel sound into the inner part of the canal.